OokTech/TW5-Bob/README.md

 messages come from every connected browser so the more connections there are the more times they will be repeated.
 I am leaving them in for now for debugging but they can be safely ignored.

-As soon as you edit anything the browser will make the save button turn red, this doesn't mean anything.
-I need to look at how to change the dirty status of the wiki because there are ways to tell if changes have been saved or not using this.
-Changes are saved very quickly so the red save button can be safely ignored for now.